huggingface/transformers/docs/source/en/model_doc/qwen2_vl.md

 ## Overview

-The Qwen2_VL is the new model series of large vision-language models from the Qwen team.
+The Qwen2_VL is a major update to our [Qwen-VL](https://arxiv.org/pdf/2308.12966) model from the Qwen team.

 #### What’s New in Qwen2-VL?